starkfell/100DaysOfIaC/articles/day.41.building.a.practical.yaml.pipeline.part.5.md

 ## Conclusion

-In today's article we refactored our Azure Build Pipeline into a single bash script and a single Azure CLI Task.
+In today's article we further refined the **base-infra.sh** bash script and demonstrated the process of adding in your own error handling.
 If there's a specific scenario that you wish to be covered in future articles, please create a **[New Issue](https://github.com/starkfell/100DaysOfIaC/issues)** in the [starkfell/100DaysOfIaC](https://github.com/starkfell/100DaysOfIaC/) GitHub repository.

 ```text
 option 1 - Build GRAV CMS from original Dockerfile